 Once the glue has cooled, add the yarn to it and coat it completely.
 Remove each piece and run your fingers down it to wipe off the excess glue.
 Press the yarn onto the cardstock, following the outline of the rainbow.

 Each arc of the rainbow will get smaller, so you’ll have leftover yarn at one side of the rainbow.
 That is ok — just snip off the ends of the yarn to match the other side.

 Stretch a cotton ball to make it look like clouds.
 Then dip one side into the glue and press onto the ends of the rainbow.

 Allow to dry overnight, then display!

 SUGAR IS FOR MORE THAN BAKING!

-I love that this project uses sugar because it is totally different from many other craft projects.
-Sugar is so versatile which is why I always keep a nice big bag around at home!
+I love that this project uses sugar, because it’s totally different from many other craft projects.
+Sugar is so versatile, which is why I always keep a nice big bag around at home!